gaffe23/linux-inject/README.md

  * Second terminal:

             $ ./inject -n sample-target sample-library.so
-            found process "sample-target" with pid 31490
+            targeting process "sample-target" with pid 31490
             library "sample-library.so" successfully injected
             $

 * If the injection fails, make sure your machine is configured to allow processes to `ptrace()` other processes that they did not create.
 See the "Caveat about `ptrace()`" section above.

-* If the injection was successful, the app will display a message showing the address where the sample shared library was loaded, which you can verify by checking `/proc/[pid]/maps`:
+* You can verify that the injection was successful by checking `/proc/[pid]/maps`:

         $ cat /proc/$(pgrep sample-target)/maps
         [...]